alanjds/django-moip/README.md

    Just bewere that MoIP have no such thing as an "identity token", so you cannot rely on the call to say that the payment was successful.

-   Bottomline: PLEASE, SET THE NIP AND BE SURE
+   Bottomline: PLEASE, SET THE NIT AND BE SURE

         # settings.py
         ...